This recipe is NOT safe for Coumadin (warfarin) users.

 Do not boil away all of the liquid and do not stir the rice.

 When a very small amount of liquid remains, remove the pan from the burner and let it stand, covered, for 5 minutes before serving.

 After cutting the green onions separate the white and green part.

-Add the chicken and cook for about one minute until browned on the outside.
+Add the chicken and cook for about 5 minutes until browned on the outside.

 Serve over the rice and top with the peanuts.